OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge01.md

 5. Review the project board and ensure your issues automatically appear under the "To do" column.

-6. Drag the `Challenge 1` card from the "To do" column to "In progress."
+6. Since you are currently working on Challenge 1, drag the `Challenge 1` card from the "To do" column to "In progress."

 7. Ask your team member to close the `challenge 1` issue you assigned to them.
 Review your project board to see if the issue moved to the 'Done' column automatically.